 Real commodity prices (in $) have been negatively correlated with the real 3-month T-bill rate.

 The relationship is statistically significant.
 Regression results for 1950-2012 are available in Frankel (2013), as are tests with alternative indices from CRB, Dow Jones, Reuters & Goldman Sachs, thanks to R.A.
 Marco Martinez del Angel.
+All these results are still significant in regression results updated to 2018, Frankel & Martinez (pdf).

 Earlier versions are available for 1951-2007 from "Increases in Global Commodity Prices," (thanks to A.Saiki); and for 1950-2003 (thanks to M.Shamloo).
 Also in "Commodity Prices and Monetary Policy," 2006.